 After the Answer has been received, the Court will schedule an uncontested divorce hearing.
 In most counties, only the moving party needs to appear in court for this type of divorce.

 Mutual Consent Divorce is very specific, and if the court finds that your Agreement does not satisfy the requirements under the law, it has the authority to not grant you a divorce.
 For this reason, it is recommended that you consult an attorney to make sure that your Agreement and your Court documents are sufficient.

-If you have any questions about Mutual Consent Divorce or Separation Agreements, please contact the Law Office of Laurie M. Wasserman LLC at 410-842-1070 or email@example.com.
+If you have any questions about Mutual Consent Divorce or Separation Agreements, please contact Wasserman Family Law at 410-842-1070 or email@example.com.
 We practice in jurisdictions throughout the State of Maryland.